How to configure VSCode Bracket Pair Colors Natively

 cover image

-In their official announcement, the VSCode team states they choose to implement this feature natively to address performance issues.
+In their official announcement, the VS Code team states they chose to implement this feature natively to address performance issues.

 I recently uninstalled the extension and thought, let's try to use the editor without any bracket color extension.
 I cannot.
 I've been using the extension as long as I remember and I cannot go back to plain, colorless brackets.